SharpLu/Blog/_posts/2017-01-5-mastering-apache-spark-2.0.md

 Action must be after transformation RDD, because action is based on the current RDD or previous RDD.

+One important aspect of transformation also deals with dependency on partition of the parent RDD.
+If each partition of the generated RDD depends on fixed partition of the parent RDD then its called narrow dependency.
 ##### Laze evaluation

 Another important feature for spark that is lazy evaluation, Spark create DAG according to your transformation and action programs.
 DAG is also called the lineage graph, of all the operations you performs on an RDD.
 Execution of the graphs starts only when an action is performed on RDD.
 Lets see the example below.